-Keep calm and have a retirement investment plan
+Keep calm and have an investment plan

-Director: Ascor Independent Wealth Managers and CFP®
+By Martin de Kock (Director of Ascor Independent Wealth Managers and CFP®)

 What, if anything, should be done about all this noise in the market and how should it influence your investment portfolio?

 It is true that many investors, especially those who have retired or are retiring soon, watch the news with trepidation.
 Every new scandal seems to move the markets, which is already showing signs of a general slowdown in the current economic climate.

-What is interesting, is that the investors who take the largest loss and see the biggest decline in their portfolio, are those that panic and try to react to the newest short term scandal and its impact on the market.
+What is interesting, is that the investors who take the largest loss and see the biggest decline in their portfolio, are those that panic and try to react to the newest short-term scandal and its impact on the market.

-Stick to the plan
+1. Stick to the plan

 Apart from giving consistent long-term growth, a solid investment plan saves you the stress of worrying about every move in the market.